oidc-sweden/specifications/oidc-signature-extension.md

 `login` and `consent` parameter values.
 The reason for this is that a signature must never be generated based on a previous authentication (`login`) and that the Relying Party wants to ensure that the user actually sees the sign message and understands that he or she is performing a signature operation (`consent`).

+The Relying Party SHOULD examine the discovery document regarding supported MIME types for the `sign_message` field of the `https://id.oidc.se/param/signRequest` request parameter value (see [section 5.3](#discovery)), and only use a MIME type supported by the OpenID Provider.
+If no such information is available in the OP discovery document, the Relying Party SHOULD use the MIME type `text/plain` for the sign message.

 > **\[1\]:** The `prompt` parameter can be provided either as an ordinary request parameter or as a field in a Request Object.

 <a name="requirements-on-signing-user"></a>